Economics Major & Concentration Requirements

 Specialized study or directed research in an area of economics.
 Students are expected to produce a final academic product to be completed during the semester for which he/she is registered for the course.
 Typically, independent studies may not duplicate available course offerings and content.
 Independent studies do not count as one of the required economics electives in the economics major, mathematical economics major, or economics minor unless written permission is obtained from the Economics department chair in advance.

-ECON-271 or ECON-272, a written outline worthy of advanced credit, and permission of the economics department chair and, for business students, the Associate Dean for Undergraduate Business Programs
+ECON 271 or ECON 272, a written outline worthy of advanced credit, and permission of the economics department chair and, for business students, the Associate Dean for Undergraduate Business Programs

 • ECON 370 Advanced Econometrics